This post may contain affiliate links. Please read our disclosure policy.

 ⭐ Pro Tips

-⭐ Let the potatoes fully tenderize.
-The potatoes help naturally thicken the broth as they cook.
-Make sure they’re fork-tender before adding shrimp so everything finishes perfectly together.
+⭐ The potatoes help thicken the stew naturally.
+Make sure they’re fork-tender before adding the shrimp so the stew reaches its ideal texture.

 ✦ Frequently Asked Questions